High-Density Ultracold Neutron Source for Low-Energy Particle Physics Experiments: Bi-exponential fits

+Single- and bi-exponential functions are often used for phenomenological fitting of UCN storage and accumulation data.
+The corresponding fit parameters have no well-defined physical interpretation, and do not enable distinguishing different underlying mechanisms of UCN loss.
+While we deprecate this approach in favor of the physical model outlined above, we quote results here for easy comparison to other evaluations employing phenomenological fits.

-Storage properties of the converter were studied by independently varying the accumulation and holding intervals, respectively $t_\mathrm{a}$ and $t_\mathrm{h}$.
-The UCN extraction valve was open only during the counting periods, of duration $t_\mathrm{c} = 2000$~s, and the cold neutron beam was present only during accumulation.
-As shown in Fig.~\ref{fig:delayed} for one example, each phase of the measurement displays a characteristic trend of the detected UCN rate.
-In each phase, unbinned data are fit to a probability density model using maximum-likelihood estimation (MLE).
-The fit lines for binned data shown in Fig.~\ref{fig:delayed} are obtained by scaling the MLE probability densities by the factor $N\Delta t$, where $N$ is the total number of events in that phase and $\Delta t$ is the bin width.
+In each phase of a single measurement (accumulation, holding, counting), unbinned data are fit to a probability density model using maximum-likelihood estimation (MLE).
+The fit lines for binned data, shown in Fig.~3 of the main text, are obtained by scaling the MLE probability densities by the factor $N\Delta t$, where $N$ is the total number of events in that phase and $\Delta t$ is the bin width.
 Fits are performed setting $t=0$ at the beginning of each measurement phase.
-We emphasize that these models are essentially phenomenological: strictly speaking, in each spectrum there is a distinct time constant for each UCN energy.

 A saturation model with one time constant is used for the accumulation phase,